HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/itembuckets.markdown

 Pressing the Clear Results button will remove any Items located by the user from the result list under the bucket.

 ## Creating a Field Set for an item in a bucket
-Item in the item buckets may contain fields that are not available in other item in the content tree.
+Items in the item buckets may contain fields that are not available in other items in the content tree.
 To create a field set for these items, search for an item and then right-click on the item and select "Add Field Set".
 This procedure is the same as [creating a field set](/avtor/fieldsets.html#creating-a-field-set) for any other item.

-## Using Avtor search and Item Buckets
+## Avtor search and Item Buckets
-The Avtor search ribbon will search for items in the item bucket.
-When the bucket is expanded, the bucket will find and highlight the items matching your search criteria.
+The Avtor search ribbon will search for items in item buckets.
+When an item bucket is expanded, the bucket will find and highlight the items matching your search criteria.

 ![Ribbon Search Results](/Images/Avtor/ItemBuckets_RibbonSearch.png)

-If the Item Bucket is showing results, the items containing content found by Avtor Search will automatically be highlighted in the bucket results.
+If the Item Bucket is already showing results, the items containing content found by Avtor Search will automatically be highlighted in the bucket results.